Yi-Chen-Lee/DIGIVFX_HW1/README.md

 ```
 python3 hdr.py
 ```
-it will use pictures in 'pictures' and output the radiance map, response cureve and result.hdr to 'hdr', and the tonemapping results to 'tonemapping'
+It will use pictures in 'pictures' and output the radiance map, response cureve and result.hdr to 'hdr', and the tonemapping results to 'tonemapping'

+# Works

+## Image Alignment

+### MTB methods

+## HDR Reconstruction

+### Debevecs methods

+## Tone mapping

+### local tonemapping methods in 2002

+### global tonemapping methods in 2002

+### global tonemapping methods in 2005